Paris Can Wait

 Anne is at a crossroads in her life.
 Long married to a successful, driven but inattentive movie producer, she unexpectedly finds herself taking a car trip from Cannes to Paris with a business associate of her husband.
 What should be a seven-hour drive turns into a carefree two-day adventure replete with diversions involving picturesque sights, fine food and wine, humor, wisdom and romance, reawakening Anne's senses and giving her a new lust for life.

-Despite its tight budget of $5.0M, Paris Can Wait became a commercial success, earning $13.2M worldwide—a 164% return.
+Despite its limited budget of $5.0M, Paris Can Wait became a box office success, earning $13.2M worldwide—a 164% return.

 Plot Structure